josemaj/tatermi/README.md

 # tatermi
 #all code for tatermi is under license gnu gpl you can freely use it for whatever you want

-This article, "A Quick Guide to GPLv3," is Copyright (c) 2007 Free Software Foundation, Inc.  Verbatim copying and distribution of this entire article are permitted worldwide, without royalty, in any medium, provided this notice is preserved.
+This article, "A Quick Guide to GPLv3," is  Copyright © 2014, 2015, 2016 Free Software Foundation, Inc.  Verbatim copying and distribution of this entire article are permitted worldwide, without royalty, in any medium, provided this notice is preserved.